-Supplementing the CRR with regards to Own Funds Requirements43 in Chapter 4 of the Own Funds (CRR) Part of the PRA Rulebook.
+Supplementing the CRR with regards to Own Funds Requirements52 in Chapter 4 of the Own Funds (CRR) Part of the PRA Rulebook.

-5. (a) In the case of liabilities intended to count towards internal MREL, the criteria set out in paragraphs 1(b)(i) and (c) do not apply.
+5. (a) In the case of liabilities intended to count towards internal MREL, the criteria set out in paragraphs 1(b)(i) and (c) of this Annex do not apply.

-(b) Liabilities issued prior to 27 June 2019 are not required to meet the criteria set out in paragraphs 1(b)(ii), (k) or (I).
+(b) Liabilities issued prior to 27 June 2019 are not required to meet the criteria set out in paragraphs 1(b)(ii), (k) or (l) of this Annex.